Saturday, May 12, 2018

 In 1910, only about 10% of the population had electricity in their homes.
 The early electric power companies' major revenue source was from contracts with cities to provide electricity to light their main streets and with the electric railway companies.

 Middle Street Portland.
-Postcard postmarked November 5, 1909, from PWM
+A postcard postmarked November 5, 1909, from PWM

 The "Hub" of the Portland Railroad system, was at the junction of Congress, Preble, Middle, Federal, and Elm Streets in downtown Portland.
-All trolley cars on all lines, both city, and suburban (and the Portland-Lewiston Interurban) passed through this point.
+All trolley cars on all lines, both the city and suburban (and the Portland-Lewiston Interurban) passed through this point.
 The Portland Railroad had many prosperous years.
-For example, more than 13 million passengers were carried during the year ending June 30, 1904, with revenues totaling $686,000, net profits more than $86,000, and stockholders shared dividends of nearly $60,000.
+For example, more than 13 million passengers were carried during the year ending June 30, 1904, with revenues totaling $686,000, net profits exceeding $86,000, and stockholders shared dividends of nearly $60,000.

 Monument Square.
 Image circa 1910 courtesy PWM